MichaelWyrley/Pose-RFM/docs/pose_generation.md

 - 'model': The location of the SMPL model wanting to be used (All images in project generated using nutral model)
 - 'image_loc': The place to save the images (relative to the 'directory' value)
 - 'print': Output information about the generation process
+- 'time_length': The amount of poses that need to be generated (if you want to generate all poses in a file set to a value greater than the number of poses in the file)
+- 'output_obj': Boolean value to allow the ouput of obj files if using visualise_tor
 - 'save_grid': Boolean value to say if you should save the images as single images or as a grid of images
 - 'sample_single': Sample the final timestep